Rural Housing Service, USDA.

 (ii) The amount of the loan, together with other funds available, is adequate to complete the preservation or revitalization of the project.

-(iii) The intermediary's prior calendar year audit is an unqualified audited opinion signed by an independent certified public accountant acceptable to the agency and performed in accordance with Generally Accepted Government Auditing Standards (GAGAS).
-The unqualified audited opinion must provide a statement relating to the accuracy of the financial statements.
+(iv) The intermediary's prior calendar year audit indicates an unqualified audited opinion which provides a statement relating to the accuracy of the financial statements.

-(d) Intermediaries, and the principals of the intermediaries, must not be suspended, debarred, or excluded based on the “List of Parties Excluded from Federal Procurement and Nonprocurement Programs.”
-In addition, intermediaries and their principals must not be delinquent on Federal debt or be Federal judgment debtors.
+(d) Intermediaries, and the principals of the intermediaries, must not be suspended, debarred, or excluded based on the “List of Parties Excluded From Federal Procurement and Nonprocurement Programs.”
+In addition, intermediaries and their principals must not be delinquent on Federal debt or be Federal judgments debtors.